ricky-santos/apollo-electronics-trend-analysis/README.md

 </div>

 - Apple Products accounted for half of dollars refunded with the Macbook Air and Apple Airpods accounting for the majority of the refunds.
-- The Macbook Air Laptop and the Apple iPhone had the second and third highest refund rates respectively.
+- The Macbook Air Laptop and the Apple iPhone had the second and third highest overall refund rates respectively.

 *Available data only has refunds for purchases occuring up until July 2021 as no purchases made after that have refunds time-stamped befor the end of 2022.
 Refund losses account for 12% of sales up to July 2021.